Erkaman/glsl-cos-palette/README.md

 where `a,b,c,d` are RGB-colors.
 This function can be used to make very compact color palettes.
 A simple editor for making such palettes is provided [here](http://erkaman.github.io/glsl-cos-palette/).

-If you set `t` to be the value of some noise function(say, Perlin noise), you can use this palette to make simple procedural textures.
+The function `cosPalette(t, a, b,  c, d )`, which is the palette, will basically assign a color to every value `t`, which is in the range `[0,1]`.
+So if you set `t` to be the value of some noise function(say, Perlin noise) in range `[0,1]`, you can use this palette to make simple procedural textures.
+The palette will basically colorize the noise.
 In the fragment shader, we can easily procedurally generate a texture by doing something like

 ```glsl
     float t = noise(vPosition);